AloneTotally/JSAcompcoursework2023/README.md

 - firebase

 > Note: As ip address is used to find the user's location, it might not be as accurate as using the native features (Python has limitations)
 ## Planned updates

-- Reviews to check if a restaurant is good
 - A way to verify if a restaurant is real (by downvoting/reporting)
-- A way to add a new location
-  - Save as draft
 - A way to recommend food places (1km radius?)
   - Maybe have presets to help?
 (In case food allergies, price range)